SaiSrikar0/Ingreedy-1.1/README.md

 - "I have chicken, broccoli, and rice"
 - "Show me vegetarian recipes with mushrooms"
 - "What can I cook with pasta and tomatoes?"
+- "Find recipes with paneer and spinach"
+- "Show me Indian recipes with rice and dal"

 ## System Requirements